melihcatal/advsecurenet/README.md

 - **Bening Use Case Support**: Train and evaluate models on benign data.

 - **Native Multi-GPU Support**: Efficiently run large-scale experiments utilizing multiple GPUs.

+- **CLI and API Support**: Use the command line interface for quick experiments or the Python API for advanced integration.

+- **Automated Adversarial Target Generation**: Simplify targeted attacks by letting the library generate targets automatically.

+- **Active Maintenance**: Regular updates and improvements to ensure the library remains relevant and useful.

+- **Comprehensive Documentation**: Detailed documentation to help you get started and make the most of the library.

+- **Open Source**: Free and open-source under the MIT license, allowing you to use, modify, and distribute the library.

 ## Usage